FactoryXCode/MfPack/README.md

 **MfRDJ Radio Mixer sample**
 *This sample demonstrates how to build an audio mixer, effects and how to implement IceCast/Caddy fot internet broadcasting.
-The Mixer is fully adjustable for audio endpoint assigment, mixer decks and loopback decks.
+The Mixer is fully adjustable for audio endpoint assignments, mixer decks and loopback decks.
 All WASAPI code comes together in this sample.
 *Notes:*
  You have to know the principles of WASAPI, MFT's and audio manipulation.